-Employer contributions required for fiscal year 2011 were based on the June 30, 2008 actuarial valuation for the old and new plans and were set by the Board of Trustees on September 18, 2008 for GSEPS as follows:
+Employer contributions required for fiscal year 2012 were based on the June 30, 2009, actuarial valuation as follows:

-Old Plan 10.41% New Plan 10.41% GSEPS 6.54%
+Old Plan 11.75% New Plan 11.63% GSEPS 7.42%

 Members become vested after 10 years of service.
 Upon termination of employment, member contributions with accumulated interest are refundable upon request by the member.
 However, if an otherwise vested member terminates and withdraws his/her member contributions the member forfeits all rights to retirement benefits.